ansible-collections/ibm_zos_core/docs/source/modules/zos_zfs_resize.rst

   If the destination ``trace_destination`` is a USS file or path, the ``trace_destination`` must be an absolute path name.

-  Support MVS data set type SEQ, PDS, PDS/E(MEMBER)
+  Support MVS data set type PDS, PDS/E(MEMBER)

-  If the destination is an MVS data set name, the ``trace_destination`` provided must meet data set naming conventions of one or more qualifiers, each from one to eight characters long, that are delimited by periods.
+  If the destination is an MVS data set name, the ``trace_destination`` provided must meet data set naming conventions of one or more qualifiers, each from one to eight characters long, that are delimited by periods

+  Recommended characteristics for MVS data set are record length of 200, record format as vb and space primary 42000 kilobytes.

   | **required**: False
   | **type**: str